 On April 14, 2019 the court rendered a decision resolving that according to Supreme Court Decision, examination of the legal questions standing in the basis of the Motion, should be based upon US law.

-Therefore, court allowed the plaintiff to amend its Motion within 45 days, so that it would include an expert opinion regarding US law, and an argument regarding US law implementation in the specific circumstances.

-Court also decided that amendment of the Motion is subject to plaintiff's payment of 40,000 NIS to the Company.
+Therefore, the court allowed the plaintiff to amend its Motion within 45 days, so that it would include an expert opinion regarding US law, and an argument regarding US law implementation in the specific circumstances.
+The Court also decided that amendment of the Motion is subject to plaintiff's payment of 40,000 NIS to the Company.

-On September 23, 2019, the plaintiff filed an amended Motion ("the Amended Motion"), which includes an expert opinion regarding US federal law.
-Moreover.
-The Amended motion includes lengthy arguments that were added on top of the original Motion, specifically, in reference to discovery proceedings and evidence hearings that were held as part of the original motion.
+On September 23, 2019, the plaintiff filed an amended Motion ("the Amended Motion"), which includes an expert opinion regarding US federal law and lengthy arguments that were added on top of the original Motion, specifically, in reference to discovery proceedings and evidence hearings that were held as part of the original Motion.

-NOTE 11:- COMMITMENTS AND CONTINGENT LIABILITIES (Cont.)
+NOTE 12:- COMMITMENTS AND CONTINGENT LIABILITIES (Cont.)

-Therefore, on September 25, 2019, the court rendered a decision pointing out that the Amended motion seems to include the plaintiff's summaries in the Amended Motion, and so ordered the plaintiff to clarify whether he is willing to relinquish submitting any additional summaries regarding the evidence that were heard in the original motion.
+Therefore, on September 25, 2019, the Court rendered a decision pointing out that the Amended motion seems to include the plaintiff's summaries, and so ordered the plaintiff to clarify whether he is willing to relinquish submitting any additional summaries regarding the evidence that were heard in the original Motion.